 What are soft skills?

 Soft skills refer to the interpersonal, emotional and cognitive abilities that allow you to communicate, collaborate and adapt effectively.
+Soft skills are sometimes also called transferable skills or employability skills by employers.

 - Communication: Expressing ideas clearly, listening actively, adapting your message for different audiences.